karriechey/JohnWassonNotebook/README.md

 4. Select the "repo" scope
 5. Click "Generate token"
 6. Copy the token to use in the editor
+->The token looks like a long string of characters, for example: ghp_aBcDeFgHiJkLmNoPqRsTuVwXyZ1234567890

 Note: Your token is only stored in your browser for the current session.